justerhan/nuxt3-starter-codyhouse/README.md

     Open the `nuxt3-codyhouse-starter` directory in your code editor of choice and edit `pages/index.vue`.
 Save your changes and the browser will update in real time!

-    By default, the codyhouse 'confetti button' component is included  as an example in `components/confetti-btn.vue`.
-You may want to delete this component and its corresponding SCSS file if you are not using it.
+    💡 *By default, the codyhouse 'confetti button' component is included  as an example in `components/confetti-btn.vue`.
+You may want to delete this component and its corresponding SCSS file if you are not using it.*

 4. **Importing a new codyhouse component**

-    💡 *By default, the 'Confetti Button' component has been added for you by following the steps below.
-To remove this component delete the following files:*

    1. Place the component SCSS file into `assets/scss/components/` folder.
    2. Import the new SCSS file by adding a `@use` statement in `assets/scss/components/_index.scss`.